John J. Semsey was born on December 24, 1909 in Philadelphia, Pennsylvania.

 Sophia Semsey remarried Ronald Urites and settled down in Winter Garden, Florida.

-Sophia was a member of the St. Andrew Catholic Church in Orlando, Florida.
+Sophia was a member of the St. Andrew Catholic Church in Winter Garden, Florida.

 In 1961 the church built a school St. Andrews Catholic School and Sophia Semsey-Urites sponsored the flag pole and memorial plaque

 to honor her late husband Ssgt John J. Semsey.